dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_api_versions-->

 The Web API is versioned starting from DHIS 2.25.
-The API versioning follows the DHIS 2 major version numbering.
+The API versioning follows the DHIS2 major version numbering.
 As an example, the API version for DHIS 2.25 is `25`.

 You can access a specific API version by including the version number